Kugenuma Station: Lines

 Kugenuma Station is served by the Enoshima Electric Railway Main Line and is 1.9 km from the terminus of the line at Fujisawa Station.

 Station layout

 The station consists of a single island platform serving two tracks, connected to the station building by an underpass.

 Platforms

 History

 Kugenuma Station was opened on 1 September 1902.
 The station building was rebuilt in 1985.

-Station numbering was introduced to the Enoshima Electric Railway January 2014 with Kugenuma being assigned station numbers EN04.
+Station numbering was introduced to the Enoshima Electric Railway in January 2014, with Kugenuma being assigned station numbers EN04.